Frequently Asked Questions

 Why should I trust Pineapple Industries to make me a great barong?

 Pineapple Industries is very experienced in fitting and styling barongs for people of various body types.
 As you can see in our product photos on this website and in our social media, the models look good and feel great in their Pineapple Industries barongs.
 Our barong artisans come from generations of embroidery and barong making tradition, and they are the best in the world.
 We will ensure that you always get a high quality barong for your money.

 Which barong should I buy?

-Please note that both materials are very easy to rip if the barong is not put on, worn or taken off carefully.
+Please note that all materials are very easy to rip if the barong is not put on, worn or taken off carefully.
 See below for how to put on and take off your barong without ripping it.

 Why are you making barongs for women?
 Aren't barongs for men only?

 Barongs are traditionally known to be worn by men.
 The barong is the national garment of the Philippines, and it is not fair that it is only widely available to men.
 Barongs look great on women, too.
 Also, women wearing barongs is not a new thing.
 Women have been wearing barongs since barongs were first created.
 A more famous and recent example is Corazon Aquino, who wore barongs while she served as president of the Philippines.